zfdong-code/MNet_MindSpore/README.md

 ##
-Implementations of MNet with MindSpore (https://www.mindspore.cn/).
+This is the implementations of MNet with MindSpore (https://www.mindspore.cn/).

 # Dataset